bobcowher/teaandrobots/content/posts/nvidia-gpus-for-rl.md

 draft: false
 ---

-I've been working on a quick reference to compare the various NVIDIA GPUs and their professional equivalents for my own system builds.
+I've been working on a quick reference to compare the various NVIDIA GPUs and their professional equivalents for my own builds.
 This list will grow as I try things.
 Enjoy!

 ## 🔍 Consumer vs. Professional GPUs